 Researchers start by studying the treatment in a small group of patients.
 They will invite more people to enroll once there is clear evidence that the therapy being tested causes no harm.

 Participants can drop out of a clinical trial at any time.
-The study can also be stopped midway through if there is any indication that the study treatment is harmful
+The study can also be stopped midway through if there is any sign that the study treatment is causing harm.

 |Trial Phase ||Main Focus ||People Enrolled * ||How Long |